LiyaoTang/My-Notes/Networks/Networks.md

     - Flags to inform the next router:

-      1. Identification field: key to identify a packet uniquely
+      1. Identification field: key to identify an unique packet (which sliced packets share)
       2. Fragment offset: the offset of this packet in the original big packet
       3. MF: more fragment flag $\Rightarrow$ more fragment of packets after me
       4. DF: don't fragment flag $\Rightarrow$ no more fragment after me

     - Trasmitting sliced packets

-      1. <u>copy</u> IP Header, including identification  each sliced packet belongs to the original packet
+      1. <u>copy</u> IP Header, including <u>identification</u> (each sliced packet belongs to the original packet)
       2. <u>adjust</u> Length, Checksum & TTL (time to live) feilds of each sliced packet
       3. <u>set</u> fragment offset & MF/DF flags
       4. receiver re-assemble accordingly